Accessibility Features on ClickNathan

 I’ve done everything I know of and a few things on accident to make this site as accessible as possible.
 In particular, the following:

-Quicklinks.
-There are three links embedded into this site’s XHTML that are designed to help users navigate this site more easily.
-These quicklinks are Straight to Content (which allows a user to link directly to that page’s main body text), Accessibility Features (which directs users to this page so that they may review the features easily), and Site Map (which takes users to a page detailing the structure of this site and all pages contained therein).
+There are three links embedded into this site’s HTML that are designed to help users navigate this site more easily.
+These quicklinks are Skip to the Content of this Page (which allows a user to link directly to that page’s main body text), Skip to Navigation (which allows users to hop right to the navigation menu), and Back to the Accessibility Menu (which takes users to the nav menu that controls these options).
 The quicklinks listed on this site are intended primarily to aid users who utilize screen readers or mobile devices with small screens, so that less time is spent browsing and more time getting to the content that they want.
 For this reason, I’ve hidden the quicklinks using CSS for all users except those on mobile devices and using screen readers (where style sheets are turned off.)

 How to use them: Access keys in Windows are navigated by pressing ALT+Accesskey.
 Mac users, CTRL+Accesskey.
 Internet Explorer users will also have to press Enter to follow the link.
 Opera explorers need to first press Shift+Esc before access keys will work.